 They will ask you what injuries you received from the accident.
 If you omit or leave out one injury, they will later accuse you of lying.

 For example, your back and leg make have been injured in the accident.
 If you tell the insurance company that only your knee is hurt and you leave out the leg injury, they will accuse you of lying at a later date.

 They Will Make You Think the Accident Was Your Fault

 As an example, the insurance adjuster may ask you how fast was the other car going when it struck you.
-You may say the other car was going 55 mph, when in fact the accident reconstruction shows the other car was traveling 15 miles per hour. the can use this against you and say that you distorted or made up other facts of the accident.
+You may say the other vehicle was going 55 mph when in fact, the accident reconstruction shows the other car was traveling 25 miles per hour.

 How Can the Recorded Statement Hurt Me?

 Another example of how an insurance company can use your statement against you.
 Let’s say you were in a violent accident.
 You were rear-ended, or a car t-boned you.